creative-commoners/create-ss-demo/README.md

 docker login
 ```

+You will also need to have set up a SilverStripe Platform API token (which can be done through the "My profile" section)
+and have it defined in environment variables:

+* `SS_DEMO_AUTH_USER`: your SSP email address
+* `SS_DEMO_AUTH_KEY`: your SSP API token

+Ensure you don't commit these into any codebases anywhere.

 ## Usage

 You have a local environment ready to share with someone, and you want to publish it.
 The steps involved are: